Afro-Asian Film Festival

-The Afro-Asian Film Festival (AAFF) was an International film festival which was held in Tashkent, Cairo, and Jakarta during 1958, 1960, and 1964 respectively.
+The Afro-Asian Film Festival (AAFF) was an international film festival which was held in Tashkent, Cairo, and Jakarta during 1958, 1960, and 1964, respectively.
 The first Afro-Asian Film Festival took place in Tashkent, Uzbekistan in 1958.
 A total of 14 Asian and African countries participated, along with eight other Soviet Asian nations.

 History

-Afro-Asian cinematic exchange took off during the 1955 Afro-Asian Conference in Bandung, Indonesia.
+The Afro-Asian cinematic exchange took off during the 1955 Afro-Asian Conference in Bandung, Indonesia.
 During that time large number of film industries in Japan, India, and Egypt took over other national cinemas in the region.
-Most of the African territories remained had no independent regional film industries.
+Most of the African territories had no independent regional film industries.
 The official festival communique was announced in accordance with the "principles of the Bandung Conference" and "under the sign of peace and friendship among peoples".

 The second edition was held in Cairo in 1960, it was organised by the ministry of culture in the framework of the Afro-Asian People's Solidarity Organisation (AAPSO) and was the first ever international film festival in the city.
 After two more editions in Cairo and Jakarta the Afro-Asian festival officially ended in 1964 due to political differences.

+In 2025, the retrospective exhibition "Through Cinema We Shall Rise!" of the AAFF was held during the 54th International Film Festival Rotterdam (IFFR).
+The program marked the 70th anniversary of the historic 1955 Bandung Conference, which inspired the original Afro-Asian Film Festivals.